-global case study library:

-The Role of the Child as Citizen: Constructing Childhood through Agency and Activism

-HANAN MOUSA
+:

+Palestinian Children’s Literature’s Role in the Battle for children’s Rights

+Hanan Mousa

 Introduction: Palestinian Children’s Identity

-The Palestinian children’s literature is considered an important stream in the Palestinian literature in general.
-It should be pointed out that a number of the Palestinian writers in Israel, Gaza Strip, the West Bank and the Diaspora have contributed to its development in a significant way.
-The Palestinian literature in general and the children’s literature in particular have been affected by the political reality.

-Due to the Conflict circumstances, the Palestinian children’s literature was born as an ideological literature especially after the year 1967 and reached its peak during the first Intifada in 1987.
+Palestinian children’s literature is considered an important stream in the Palestinian literature in general.
+It should be pointed out that a number of the Palestinian writers in Israel, Gaza Strip, the West Bank and the Diaspora have contributed to its development in significant ways.
+Palestinian literature in general and children’s literature in particular have been affected by the political reality.,Due to the conflict circumstances, Palestinian children’s literature was born as an ideological literature especially after the year 1967 and reached its peak during the first Intifada in 1987.
 Ahmad argues that as a result of the suppression of the Israeli occupation and its political oppression, the Palestinian child developed new absolute concepts about “justice”, “injustice” and “fear” of the surrounding reality.
-Therefore, the Palestinian child started dreaming about having enough power to change this reality, which he lives constantly in conflict between fear and bravery (Ahmad, 89).
+Therefore, the Palestinian child started dreaming about having enough power to change the reality,in which he lives constantly in conflict between fear and bravery (Ahmad, 89)

 Cohen maintains that the child in general tries to absorb what is happening around him and inquire about the causes of and results of everything that had taken place (Cohen, 2000).
-Children in general are aware of the political issues because the events that they undergo arouse lots of questions in their mind, and consequently, they interact with the events and absorb them well, especially if there is someone who is ready to clarify things to them and give answers to their questions and queries (Yahya, 2006, pp. 53–62.).
+Children in general are aware of the political issues because the events that they experience arouse lots of questions in their minds, and consequently, they interact with the events and absorb them , especially if there is someone who is ready to clarify things to them and give answers to their questions (Yahya, 2006, pp. 53–62.).

-Some of the effects of the Israeli occupation on the Palestinian children include: feeling of deprivation and sadness, lack of the components of decent life and loss of their dear ones one after the other, either by murdering them or through arrest, deportation or exile (Miqdadi, 2012, 212).
+Some of the effects of the Israeli occupation on the Palestinian children include: the feeling of deprivation and sadness, the lack of the components of decent life, and loss of their dear ones one after anoother, either because they were murdered by? or through arrest, deportation or exile (Miqdadi, 2012, 212).

 This reality and this analysis gives legitimacy to many Palestinian writers to write stories that bear several indications that reflect the Palestinian reality.
-The main feature of the stories is that they concentrate on the subject of the conflict with the Israeli in a direct way and within a context that is characterized by violence, where the writers pour their political attitudes and thoughts.
-Thus, their stories include lots of words that were common in the Intifada period such as: shahid (martyr), occupation, arrests, and resistance.
+The main feature of these stories is that they concentrate on the subject of the conflict with the Israeli in a direct way and within a context that is characterized by violence, into which writers pour their political attitudes and thoughts.
+Thus, their stories include lots of words that were common in the Intifada period, such as shahid (martyr), occupation, arrests, and resistance..

 The stories also focus on the image of the “Other”, the violent Israeli as a soldier, a man of war, an intruder and a raider, a jailor or a settler, who takes over land and destroys houses.
-On the other hand, they describe the Palestinian as a victim and a resisting hero, who is presented in a positive way.
-The embodiment of the national concept and its implantation in the minds of the children is a deliberate and aware mission which all the writers expressed in their stories (As'ad, 2007, pp. 34–38).
+On the other hand, they describe the Palestinian as a victim and a resisting hero who is presented in a positive way.
+The embodiment of the national concept and its implantation in the minds of the children is a deliberate mission that all the writers express? in their stories (As'ad, 2007, pp. 34–38).

 A Historical Background of the Palestinian Children’s Literature in the West Bank and Gaza Strip